20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Stars: Deepak Sampat, Jayant Gadekar & Ronjini Chakroborty.

 One of the most intriguing Indian films this year is Rohit Mittal’s mockumentary about a psychotic rickshaw driver’s deadly adventures.
-Narayan (Deepak Sampat) is one of nearly a quarter of a million auto rickshaw drivers whizzing through the busy streets of Mumbai.
+Narayan (Deepak Sampat) is one of nearly a quarter of a million auto-rickshaw drivers whizzing through the busy streets of Mumbai.
 As a documentary film crew follows him around, it soon becomes evident that there is something a bit off about him.
-Mittal’s debut feature bears slight resemblance to Taxi Driver, in its portrayal of cab driver’s loneliness and his descent into madness.
-The grim tone of movie would also remind some of Henry: Portrait of a Serial Killer (1986), as a misogynist psychopath talks on camera about his misdeeds.
-After overwhelming response at Hong Kong and Spain, the film is all set to shock the Indian audience.
+Mittal’s debut feature bears a slight resemblance to Taxi Driver, in its portrayal of the cab driver’s loneliness and his descent into madness.
+The grim tone of the movie would also remind some of Henry: Portrait of a Serial Killer (1986), as a misogynist psychopath talks on camera about his misdeeds.
+After an overwhelming response in Hong Kong and Spain, the film is all set to shock the Indian audience.

 16. The Neon Demon